daniele-roncaglioni/Structurepedia/README.md

 - You can select each node in the tree, and you will see all the attached resources appearing on the right
 - You can navigate the general architecture or go deep into the subject to the level you need.

-Threr are different chart types to visualize the diagram.
+There are different chart types to visualize the diagram.

 ![sc2](/assets/sc2.png)